 Pulteney Cruisers has been operating this cruise for over 50 years.
 Their boats each seat 80 people and have a cafe and toilet.
 The trip passes under the historic Pulteney Bridge and out into the beautiful Avon valley.
 It cost only £6 for a single.
-See full timetable here.
+See the full timetable here.

 2. Have a pint break

-After enjoying the abundance of wildlife on the river including swans, herons, kingfishers and otters, it’s time take a pint break at The Bathampton Mill pub.
+After enjoying the abundance of wildlife on the river including swans, herons, kingfishers and otters, it’s time to take a pint break at The Bathampton Mill pub.

 It offers a great outdoor seating area, Mediterranean cuisine and amazing views of the river.
 It’s a cosy traditional British gastropub, which includes a few beers on tap and a log fire for winter.